Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 3. Online merchandise

-Many nonprofits have begun selling products to raise more funds.
-Selling these products online can reach larger audiences and bring in a larger amount to your budget.
-Payment processors will help nonprofits sell these products and accept payments in the most secure way possible.
+Selling products online is a great way for you to raise more funds!
+You can reach larger audiences and bring in a larger amount to your budget.
+Payment processors will help you sell your products and accept payments in the most secure way possible.

 4. Event tickets